MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 Any document lines with due dates before the planning starting date are consolidated into one emergency supply order for the item to arrive on the planning starting date.

-### <a name="exception"></a>Exception
+### Exception

-The exception warning is displayed if the projected available inventory drops below the safety stock quantity.
+The exception warning displays if the projected available inventory drops below the safety stock quantity.

 The planning system will suggest a supply order to meet the demand on its due date.
 The warning text states the item's safety stock quantity and the date on which it is violated.

-Violating the safety stock level is considered an exception because it should not occur if the reorder point has been set correctly.
+Violating the safety stock level is considered an exception because it shouldn't occur if the reorder point has been set correctly.

 > [!NOTE]
 > Supply on planning lines with Exception warnings is normally not modified according to planning parameters.
 Instead, the planning system only suggests a supply to cover the exact demand quantity.
 However, you can set the planning run up to respect certain planning parameters for planning lines with certain warnings.
 For more information, see the description for the **Respect Planning Parameters for Exception Warnings** field in the [Run Full Planning, MPS or MRP](production-how-to-run-mps-and-mrp.md) article.

-### <a name="attention"></a>Attention
+### Attention

-The attention warning is displayed in two situations:
+The attention warning displays in two situations:

 - The planning starting date is earlier than the work date.
 - The planning line suggests to change a released purchase or production order.